qqq201/vim-tmux-config/README.md

 # MY VIM - TMUX - BASH configuration on WSL2 for c/c++ and python development

 All of these are basic configurations.
-You can search for other cool stuffs for vim and tmux
+You can search for other cool stuffs for vim and tmux on google :)

 Inspired by https://www.youtube.com/watch?v=CVNeOaAIjU8&t=285s